JesseNoseworthy/JesseNoseworthy.github.io/README.md

+** IN PRODUCTION **

 # React Portfolio
-A portfolio build using React, compiled by Webpack.
+A portfolio built using React, compiled by Webpack.

 ### To run